kdwils/blog/content/posts/exposing-plex-with-caddy-and-tailscale-on-a-vps.md

 ```

 Let's break it down:
-- The ingress-controller hostname is `ingress-nginx` in tailscale for MagicDNS
+- The ingress-controller hostname is `ingress-nginx` in tailscale using MagicDNS
 - The Kubernetes service for `ingress-nginx` is listening on port 80
 - `plex.my-domain.com` will be the set as the `X-Forwarded-Host` that ingress-nginx will consume
-- An ingress resource exists using that host pointing to the plex service
+- An ingress resource exists with a host `plex.my-domain.com` that forwards trafic to the plex service

+Once the Caddyfile changes were made, I was able to reach plex externally at `plex.my-domain.com`

 ## Closing Thoughts

-This is a lot of setup to finally have `plex.my-domain.com` resolve successfully, but it was a great learning experience that achieved several goals:
+This is a lot of setup to get this to resolve, but it was a great learning experience that achieved several goals:

 - Exposed Plex to the internet without port forwarding at home
-- Maintained a single ingress point for all public services
+- Maintained a single ingress point for all Kubernetes services exposed
-- Leveraged Tailscale's ACLs for enhanced security
-- Used Oracle's free tier VPS to keep costs at zero
 - Kept the setup relatively simple with Caddy as the reverse proxy

 The nice thing about this setup is that it's not Plex-specific - you could use the same pattern to expose any other service running in your homelab.
-Just add another ingress resource and Caddy configuration.

 The combination of Tailscale, Caddy, and Kubernetes provides a robust and secure way to expose your homelab services to the internet while maintaining fine-grained access control.